ManuelBulos/VIPERModuleSwift/README.md

 ```

-If all it's ok you now could find your template in Xcode.
+If everything is ok you can now find your template in Xcode.

 ### Manually

-Go to Application folder, browse to the Xcode application icon.
-Right-click it and choose 'Show Package Contents'.
-Then browse to:
+Go to Application folder, right-click the Xcode application icon and choose 'Show Package Contents'.
+Then go to:

 `Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS/Application` and add "VIPER Module.xctemplate" file.
 Now you can find your template in Xcode.